ZzHotte/asm2/README.md

 <!--这一部分介绍背景
 -------------------------------------------------------------------------------------->
 ## 01 Background
-The 'cse_valley' project is to develop a kernel for a farming game.
+The 'cseValley' project is to develop a kernel for a farming game.
 The player's job is to act as a farmer to seed, grow, harvest and trade plants for his/her wellbeing.
 Everything must occur within the grid.
 Here follows an image describe it.

 <img width="584" alt="image" src="https://user-images.githubusercontent.com/86709726/211757318-35de89ae-5ed9-43fe-8b7b-66b725c75008.png">